reach-sh/reach-lang/docs/src/tut/ticket-sales/index.md

 As with any Reach DApp, it is best to first think about who the users are in our application.

-There will be one Deployer(Admin) providing the parameters of the sale, including the non-network tokens(or tickets).
+There will be one Deployer (the Admin) providing the parameters of the sale, including the non-network tokens (or tickets).
 ```
 load: /examples/ticket-sales/index.rsh
 md5: c425745032273893d106fe3de005f15e